-The Fund receives contributions for a month of work in the following month, i.e. March contributions are received in April.
-The first day of the month following the month the Fund receives contributions (i.e. the first of the Month following April is May 1) is your coverage effective date, if:
+The Fund receives contributions for a month of work in the following month (e.g., March contributions are received in April).
+The first day of the month following the month the Fund receives contributions (e.g., the first of the month following April is May 1) is your coverage effective date, if:

-- The Fund has received at least 405 hours of contributions on your behalf. - Contributions for the 405 hours worked must be made within not less than two, but not more than 12 consecutive calendar months.
+- The Fund has received at least 405 hours of contributions on your behalf, and - Contributions for the 405 hours worked must be made within not less than two, but not more than twelve, consecutive calendar months.